 Has it ever seemed to you that certain answers to questions or responses to situations just feel right?
 ‘Go with your gut’, ‘follow your heart’, ‘trust your intuition’ people say, like there’s an impulse that comes from an invisible source when logical solutions to problems aren’t available to you.
 Ever wondered where intuition comes from?
 What that source is?
 Why your gut might tell you one thing while some one else’s gut might tell them an other?
 Some folks say this is your spirit talking, your conscience, and a freer spirit/less corrupted conscience will be able to communicate to you better information: that the person with the good response is hearing a clear message from their spirit or god, while the person with the bad response is getting information distorted by spirit energy blockages or lack of faith.
 This isn’t a religious blog, so discussion here requires more material hypotheses.
 We’ve just got to clear our thoughts to hear the voice of our conscience?
 But that still doesn’t explain what the conscience is.
 Does the inner voice, what ever it is, look out for you?
 For the greater good?
 What are its motivations?
 If you can’t be confident that god or the collective unconsciousness is benevolent, ya gotta wonder why.

 There’s a lot of subconscious stuff going on in our mind spaces.
 Freud’s model of ego/superego/id is an oversimplification, and so is the visualization of the ice berg with its smallest portion being all that’s visible above water, but they’re still useful as short-hand.
 In the global west, in the US Empire especially, there’s a long-standing myth that economics is driven by rationality.
-In other words, we make decisions that effect our livelihoods using refined logic, only after pausing to think, that you might say comes from our superego.
+In other words, we make decisions that effect our livelihoods using refined logic, make them only after pausing to think, and this process you might say comes from our superego.
 But how does this explain the trope of the impulse buy?
-Is that the exception that proves the rule, since any one would admit to silencing their rationality when making the purchase?
+Is that the exception that proves the rule, since any one would admit to silencing their rationality when making that purchase?
 Even so, you have to wonder how many serious decisions were quietly made impulsively, and how much this influences the greater results of our economics.
 And any one listening to their intuition, their inner voice, certainly isn’t consciously deliberating on a solution.

-Secular folks tend to like to think that the human mind general developed vertically in this way: instinct gave rise to emotional subconsciousness gave rise to rational consciousness.
+Secular folks tend to like to think the human mind generally developed vertically in this way: instinct gave rise to emotional subconsciousness gave rise to rational consciousness.
 With this perspective, it’s easy to believe that our subconscious drives still have a strong biological foundation, that our intuition is telling us to fulfill our basic needs.
 They may be skeptical of intuition for this reason, because it may prioritize food or sex over some thing more pressing, but they still see it as some thing that is entirely internal, easily predicted once you’ve glanced at Maslow’s hierarchy of needs.
 I’m not so sure of this perspective any more, in stead more inclined to believe that the subconscious is a product of our consciousness, that the subconscious wouldn’t exist at all without there first being conscious perception, ideas, thoughts, emotional reactions, meaning.

 We can feel intuitions about all sorts of things, after all, base urges regarding information that didn’t even exist nor would have had any value while the human species was emerging from our purely instinctual motivations.
 We dream about our technology, about our culture, about abstract nonsense, and feel all sorts of deep relationships with things of human design, designed by humans we’ll never meet, things that are consciously completely novel.
 Were we biologically determined to enjoy electric guitars and synthesizer music some how, or is there some thing else going on?